All Episodes

 He said, quote, I like to say that I'm only consumed by very, very few things, and politics is not one of them.

-The welfare of my country, my kids and grandkids are one of them.
+The welfare of my country, my kids, and grandkids are one of them.

-But if people really want in their president a super type A personality, someone who's gotten up every morning and gone to bed every night thinking about it for years, how they could achieve the presidency, uh, then I'm not that guy.
+But if people really want in their president a super type A personality, someone who's gotten up every morning and gone to bed every night thinking about it for years, how they could achieve the presidency, then I'm not that guy.

-Uh nowadays it's all about fire in the belly, and I'm not sure in the world we live in today, it's a terribly good thing that a president has too much fire in his belly.
+And I'm not sure in the world we live in today, it's a terribly good thing that a president has too much fire in his belly.

 I am not consumed by personal ambition.